-Being the main caregiver for a person with Alzheimer’s requires a large amount of flexibility and patience.
+When it comes to Alzheimer’s daily care, it requires a large amount of flexibility and patience of the main caregiver.
 Having the benefit of a few simple tips can help reduce feelings of frustration or stress.
 We’ve compiled tips meant to offer assistance for creating a safe environment that reduces unwanted distractions.
 This will help your loved one maintain independence while being secure in their everyday life.

 Creating Safe Environments